🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 It’s how real transformation happens.

-🖤 If you want a process that guides you step by step — without feeling overwhelmed:
+🖤 If you want a process that helps you go deeper without feeling lost, rushed, or overwhelmed:

 ⚖️ Shadow Work Journal vs Regular Journaling